Baked Veggie "Parm"

 - Top with remaining nutritional yeast and panko/bread crumbs

 - Serve immediately.
 Refrigerate any leftovers or freeze 1-2 months in air tight container.

 - Lentil splits were washed, fully dried and ground in my Vitmaix blender.
 I keep these on hand in a container to add protein to meals, but if you do not have splits or a way or grinding, ok to omit.

 - Baking for only 20 minutes gives the squash the perfect texture, so don't overbake otherwise the texture might be more mushy.

 - Omit salt to make low sodium - just season well with other spices.

-- Meat substitute is always optional - we like beyond beef ground meat and sausage on a limited basis.
+- Meat substitute is always optional - we like beyond beef ground meat, TVP or beyond beef link “sausage” .

-NOTE: If you still incorporate meat and/or dairy in your plant-based lifestyle, a option to add more protein is cooking sliced sausage (I prefer to air fry to drain out excess oil) and add to simmering sauce.
+NOTE: If you still incorporate meat and/or dairy in your plant-based lifestyle, a option to add more protein is cooking sliced sausage.
+I am vegan, and prefer to air fry to drain out excess oil even with my veggie links - then I add to simmering sauce.
 If vegetarian, feel free to also sub the nutritional yeast with shredded mozzarella.